HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 {% endhighlight %}

-As you can see, I'll use webpack v2.
+As you can see, we will use Webpack v2.

 - **mocha-webpack** and **jsdom** will be used for tests on node.